 Advise and educate staff and congregants on how to properly wear a face mask that covers mouth and nose.
 Masks are required for entry onto Trinity grounds and into Trinity buildings, without exception Only children under the age of two will be exempt from this requirement.

 Advise and educate staff and congregants regarding access to restrooms.
 Ushers will supervise access to restrooms with no more than two people at once permitted inside.
 Anyone waiting for access to a restroom will maintain 6 feet of social distance.
-Proper hand-washing protocol must be posted in all restrooms.
+Proper hand-washing protocol and any cleaning protocols (such as disinfecting faucets) must be posted in all restrooms.

 Communicate with congregants that there will be no congregational singing during any service.